India Pakistan

 India Pakistan is a 2015 Indian Tamil-language romantic comedy film written and directed by N. Anand.
 It stars Vijay Antony and Sushma Raj, while Pasupathy plays a pivotal supporting role.
 The film, produced by Vijay Antony himself, was filmed by N. Om, director Anand's younger brother and features music scored by Deena Devarajan, Antony's former associate.
 India Pakistan released on 8 May 2015 to mixed to positive reviews from critics and audience and ended up with a successful venture at the box office.

 Plot

-India Pakistan is a story of how two young advocates Karthik (Vijay Antony) and Melina (Sushma Raj) counter many fights and fun together.
+India Pakistan is a story of how two young advocates Karthik and Melina counter many fights and fun together.
 Living in rented rooms in the same building, they lock up each other, fight, hide in each other's study, and sneak out of each other's cases, trying to prove they are a better advocate than the other.
 They travel from place to place, regarding a village dispute case.
 In the end, Melina decides to encounter the villain for the sake of two young lovers of the village.
 Karthik and his friends save her by playing a tactful game with the villain, who claims a DVD in which an encounter is shot.
 Karthik, Melina, and the others solve the mystery and unite when they confess their love for each other.